radius-project/radius/docs/content/getting-started/tutorial/webapp/webapp-add-database/index.md

   }
 ```

-The `setSecret` section declares the secrets to be created after creation of the `db` component.
-In this case the `connectionString` value will be retrieved from the database and set as a secret in the secret store named (`kv` here) with the secret name `DBCONNECTION`.
+The `setEnv` section declares operations to perform *based on* the relationship.
+In this case the `connectionString` value will be retrieved from the database and set as an environment variable on the component.
+As a result, `todoapp` will be able to use the `DB_CONNECTION` environment variable to access to the database connection string.

 ## Update your template.bicep file